dgerabagi/data-curation-environment/flattened_repo.md

     const getParentDirForNewItem = (): string => {
         if (activeFile) {
-            // Check if active file is a directory or a file
-            // This requires a lookup in the file tree const nodeMap = new Map<string, FileNode>();
+            const nodeMap = new Map<string, FileNode>();
             const buildMap = (node: FileNode) => {
                 nodeMap.set(node.absolutePath, node);